Filing Your Export Shipments through the Automated Export System (AES)

 Click the link to the Certification of Authority, complete the document, and send it to firstname.lastname@example.org.
 You may have to answer additional questions from Census before receiving reporting authorization.

 When filing your Electronic Export Information (EEI) with AES, you must select the proper export code.
 The most common code is “OS—All other exports.”
-Here is a list and description of all the export codes as they appear in the Foreign Trade Regulations (15 CFR 30):
+The ACE Appendix E - Commodity Filing Export Information has a description of all the export codes as they appear in the Foreign Trade Regulations (15 CFR 30).

 Certain products require an export license before they can be exported to certain countries.
-Here is a list of license types organized by agency as they appear in the Foreign Trade Regulations (15 CFR 30).
+The ACE Appendix F - License and License Exemption Type Codes shows the license types organized by agency as they appear in the Foreign Trade Regulations (15 CFR 30).
 The License No./Exemption field indicates whether a license number is required for each license type or whether an exemption code must be submitted to AESDirect.
 For example, if you select License Type C30, you must enter a license number for that item.
 If you enter License Type C35, you must enter the exemption code LVS.